shafique18/Simulated-Self-Driving-Car/README.md

 here we are using

-1 - pytorch (python library) - open source machine learning library for Python
+1 - pytorch (Python library) - open source machine learning library for Python

 2 - kivy - Python library for rapid development of applications
             that make use of innovative user interfaces, such as multi-touch application.